 Note: This course was revised on 8/20/2014 to reflect changes in the .0.8.4 beta version of Android Studio.

-(xylophone notes) -Hi, I'm David Gassner and welcome to Android Studio First Look.
-In this course, I'll introduce you to Android Studio, Google's IDE of the future for Android app development.
-First, I'll describe how to install Android Studio and where to find the Android SDK and other critical resources after installation.
-Then I'll take you on a tour of the user interface, managing files and folders and working with menus, toolbars, and tool windows.
+- [Voiceover] Hi, I'm David Gassner and welcome to Android Studio First Look.
+In this course I'll introduce you to Android Studio, Google's IDE of the future for Android app development.
+First I'll describe how to install Android Studio and where to find the Android SDK and other critical resources after installation.
+Then I'll take you on a tour of the user interface.
+Managing files and folders and working with menus tool bars and tool windows.

 I'll show you how to use shortcuts for writing and refactoring code.
-And how to use the debugging tools with greg points, watch variables and more.
-And finally, I'll describe how to package a completed Android app for distribution.
-When this course was first created, Android Studio was available as an early-access preview.
-The course has now been updated to cover the products beta through versions 0.8.4, but Android Studio is already providing a solid platform for Android developers.
+And how to use the debugging tools with break points, watch variables, and more.
+And finally I'll describe how to package a completed Android app for distribution.
+When this course was first created, Android Studio was available as an early access preview.
+The course has now been updated to cover the product's beta through version 0.8.4.
+But Android Studio is already providing a solid platform for Android developers.

 I hope that this introduction helps you get started with it quickly.

 Q: This course was updated on 8/20/2014.
 What changed?